hacs/documentation/source/docs/use/type/dashboard.md

 ## About downloaded dashboard elements

-Typically, dashboard elements are `.js` file.
+Typically, a dashboard element is a `.js` file.
 When a `.js` file is downloaded, HACS creates a compressed `.gz` version of it.
 This file is then served to the requester (instead of the .js file) to save transfer size and time.

 If you made local changes to a dashboard element in the `.js` file, delete the `.gz` variant.
 The the `.gz` variant does not contain your changes.